bozdoz/wp-plugin-leaflet-map/readme.txt

 * First Version.
 Basic map creation and marker creation.

 == Upgrade Notice ==

+= 1.9 =
+Added ability to use hyperlinks in marker messages.

 = 1.8 =
 Added ability to self-host leaflet files.